Minimal-Alexi/Minimal-Notepad-Client/README.md

 - JavaFx

 ### How to run locally
+- Clone the Backend repository
+- Start the Backend Server following the instruction in the `README.md`in the Backend repository
 - Clone the repository
 - cd to the project directory
 - open the project with Intellij